 The album was announced in January 2022, with the lead single 'Jackie Down the Line'

-Second single 'I Love You' is the bands most poltical affair to date.
+Second single 'I Love You' is the band's most political affair to date.
 Chatten puts himself on trial, dissecting his own worries before addressing Ireland’s young people.
 The five-minute centrepiece opens with a Stone Roses-style bass rumble that quickens and intensifies as he begins to pinpoint the failings of the unelected coalition of Fianna Fáil and Fine Gael that has formed the current Irish government since 2020, as well as nodding to Ireland’s growing housing issues and high rates of youth suicide.
 “Flowers read like broadsheets / Every young man wants to die”, he repeats over thundering drums.

-By honouring his generation’s rage, the track allows Chatten to shout back at his politically dysfunctional home, but also contemplate the pain of moving away from it; no matter how tormented this album gets, you can feel ‘Skinty Fia’’s wounded heart beating throughout.
+By honouring his generation’s rage, the track allows Chatten to shout back at his politically dysfunctional home, but also contemplate the pain of moving away from it; no matter how tormented this album gets, you can feel ‘Skinty Fia’s wounded heart beating throughout.
 The fight for a better Ireland deserves songs that mirror the depth of the crisis, and in its endlessly captivating glory, ‘Skinty Fia’ rises triumphantly to the task.

-The album is full of interesting moments ‘The Couple Across The Way’ paints a heart-wrenching image of a deeply fractured relationship atop an accordion section, while the melody of ‘How Cold Love Is’ is deliberately circular and repetitive, its guitar riffs twisting around and stopping short for to make way for intermittent moments of reverent silence.
+The album is full of interesting moments ‘The Couple Across The Way’ paints a heart-wrenching image of a deeply fractured relationship atop an accordion section, while the melody of ‘How Cold Love Is’ is deliberately circular and repetitive, its guitar riffs twisting around and stopping short to make way for intermittent moments of reverent silence.

 ‘In ár gCroíthe go deo’ was inspired by a story in The Irish Post about the late Margaret Keane, whose family planned to have the titular epitaph engraved on her headstone.
 Yet they were challenged by the Church of England on the basis that the Gaelic phrase could be deemed “political” without an English translation – and this song communicates the hurt that the band felt at that decision by assembling swarming group vocals into a fragile yet stunning climax.